 - Since the Turn of the Millennium, the originally-secular The Berenstain Bears series has been heavily marketed towards Christian families, with newer books having very Christian themes.
 This wasn't to goose falling sales; the creatives simply noticed how popular the franchise was with that particular market due to its wholesome, Aesop-driven nature.

 - When the Dutch Christian broadcasting company Evangelische Omroep aired David Attenborough's The Life of Mammals, they omitted any references to the evolution theory, and completely left out the episode dealing with apes and humans.
 Naturally, Attenborough was not amused.

-- Meteor and the Mighty Monster Trucks has a religious version, "Monster Truck Adventures", with the race announcer book-ending the show and using a Scripture reference to help summarize the plot.
+- Meteor and the Mighty Monster Trucks has a religious version, "Monster Truck Adventures", with the race announcer bookending the show and using a Scripture reference to help summarize the plot.

 - The infamous religious version of Jay Jay the Jet Plane by Tommy Nelson.
-The stories are unchanged, but the dialogue is altered to make mentions to Christianity and the Bible throughout.
+The stories are unchanged, but the dialogue is altered to make mentions of Christianity and the Bible throughout.
 This is to the point that the episode descriptions on the back of the VHS releases actually end the plot summaries with something like "Feels like Romans 8:25" (the religious summarization of "Tracy's Shooting Star").

-- A variant regarding the Arabic dub of The Simpsons, Al-Shamshoon, not only does it rename the characters (Homer Simpson becomes Omar Shamsoon) but it removes all elements incompatible with Islamic law: pork becomes beef, beer becomes soda, Moe's Tavern is removed, etc.
+- A variant regarding the Arabic dub of The Simpsons, Al-Shamshoon — not only does it rename the characters (Homer Simpson becomes Omar Shamsoon) but it removes all elements incompatible with Islamic law: pork becomes beef, beer becomes soda, Moe's Tavern is removed, etc.

-- The original show also parodied this - at Lisa's school, old educational films used originally to introduce kids to the idea of Evolution are redubbed — badly and obviously — to sell Creationism and "intelligent design".
+- The original show also parodied this in "The Monkey Suit".
+At Springfield Elementary, old educational films about evolution are redubbed — badly and obviously — to sell Creationism and "intelligent design".